 Revenues are recorded in the fund financial statements using the modified accrual basis of accounting.
-In applying the susceptible to accrual concept using this accounting, intergovernmental grant revenues, program income service fees, and interest are usually both measurable and available.
+In applying the susceptible to accrual concept using this basis accounting, intergovernmental grant revenues, service fees, interest income usually both and are measurable and available.
 However, the timing and amounts of the receipts of public support and miscellaneous revenues are often difficult to measure; therefore, they are recorded as revenue in the period received.